 Effective March 22, 2006, the Company entered into a CRADA, as amended, with the NINDS of the NIH.
-The CRADA is for a term of 74 months from the effective date and can be unilaterally terminated by either party by providing written notice within sixty days.
-The CRADA provides for the collaboration between the parties in the identification and evaluation of agents that target the Nuclear Receptor CoRepressor (N-CoR) pathway for glioma cell differentiation.
-The CRADA also provides that NINDS and the Company will conduct research to determine if expression of N-CoR correlates with prognosis in glioma patients.
+The CRADA was for a term of 84 months from the effective date and can be unilaterally terminated by either party by providing written notice within 60 days.
+The CRADA provided for the collaboration between the parties in the identification and evaluation of agents that target the Nuclear Receptor CoRepressor (N-CoR) pathway for glioma cell differentiation.
+The CRADA also provided that the NINDS and the Company would conduct research to determine if expression of N-CoR correlates with prognosis in glioma patients.
 Pursuant to the CRADA, the Company initially agreed to provide funds under the CRADA in the amount of \$200,000 per year to fund two technical assistants for the technical, statistical and administrative support for the research activities, as well as to pay for supplies and travel expenses.
-The first \$200,000 was due within 180 days of the effective date and was paid in full on July 6, 2006.
-The second \$200,000 was paid in full on June 29, 2007.
+The first \$200,000 was due within 180 days of the effective date and was paid in full on June 29, 2007.
 In June 2008, the CRADA was extended to September 30, 2009, with no additional funding required for the period between July 1, 2008 and September 30, 2008.
 For the period from October 1, 2008 through September 30, 2009, the Company agreed to provide additional funding under the CRADA of \$200,000, to be paid in four quarterly installments of \$50,000, each commencing on October 1, 2008.
 The first and second quarterly installments of \$50,000 were paid on September 29, 2008 and March 5, 2009, respectively.
 During August 2009, the Company entered into an amendment to the CRADA to extend its term from September 30, 2009 through September 30, 2011.
 Pursuant to such amendment, the Company agreed to aggregate payments of \$100,000 in two installments of \$50,000, payable on October 1, 2010 and January 5, 2011, inclusive of any prior unpaid commitments.
-The October 1, 2010 installment was paid on December 29, 2010 and the January 5, 2011 installment was paid on December 27, 2010
+The October 1, 2010 installment was paid on September 29, 2010 and the January 5, 2011 installment was paid on December 27, 2010.
+In September 2011, the CRADA was amended to exte

-Effective as of September 19, 2008, the Company entered into an agreement with the NIH providing the Company with an exclusive license for all patents submitted jointly with the NIH under the CRADA.
-The agreement provided for an initial payment of \$25,000 to NIH within 60 days of September 19, 2008, and for a minimum annual royalty of \$30,000 on January 1 of each calendar year following the year in which the CRADA is terminated.
-The agreement also provides for the Company to pay specified royalties based on (i) net sales by the Company and its sub-licensees, (ii) the achievement of certain clinical benchmarks, and (iii) the granting of sublicenses.
-The Company paid the initial \$25,000 obligation on November 10, 2008 and charged the amount to general and administrative costs during the year ended December 31, 2008.
-As of December 31, 2011, no additional amounts were due pursuant to this agreement.
+Effective September 19, 2008, the Company entered into a Patent License Agreement (the "PLA") with the NIH providing the Company with an exclusive license for all patents submitted jointly with the NIH under the CRADA.
+The PLA provided for an initial payment of \$25,000 to the NIH within 60 days of September 19, 2008, and for a minimum annual royalty of \$30,000 on January 1 of each calendar year following the year in which the CRADA is terminated.
+The PLA also provided for the Company to pay (i) specified royalties based on net sales by the Company and its sub-licensees, reduced by the amount of the minimum annual royalty for that year, (ii) certain benchmark royalties upon the achievement of certain clinical benchmarks, and (iii) sublicensing royalties for the granting of sublicenses, with respect to joint patents.
+The Company paid the initial \$25,000 obligation on November 10, 2008, which was charged to general and administrative costs.
+As of December 31, 2012, no amounts were due pursuant to the PLA.
+The Company currently expects to pay a minimum annual royalty of \$30,000 to the NIH beginning January 1, 2014 and each year thereafter.